Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Deep Learning assisted heuristic Tree Search

-The policy network is queried on line~\ref{line:policy} for each successor node. \dnnp{} forms a probability distribution over all valid moves from node $s$ to another node $s'$.
-We can interpret this probability value as the confidence the network has that a particular successor node is the optimal successor for $s$.
-We exclude any successors that are below a minimum probability threshold, on line~\ref{line:mp}, which can be computed through one of several functions that we describe in Section~\ref{sec:mp}.
+The branching network is queried on line~\ref{line:policy} for each successor node. \dnnp{} is used to form a probability distribution over all valid branches and returns the probability of the child node $n'$ of $n$.
+The maximum probability value of the distribution is stored in $r$.
+We can interpret each probability value as the confidence the network has that a particular successor node is the optimal successor for $n$.
+We exclude any successors that are below a minimum probability threshold on line~\ref{line:mp}, which can be computed through one of several functions $\mprob$ that we describe in Section~\ref{sec:mp}.
 The list of successors is sorted by the prediction from the DNN, and nodes with a higher value are explored first.

-\subsection{Limited discrepancy search}
+\subsubsection{Limited discrepancy search}

-In our DFS, we order the search such that we always search nodes in the order recommended by the policy network.
-As with any heuristic, the policy network will sometimes be wrong.
+In our DFS, we order the search such that we always search nodes in the order recommended by the branching network.
+As with any heuristic, the branching network will sometimes be wrong.
 If a branching mistake happens near the root of the search tree, DFS will waste time searching entire sub-optimal subtrees before moving on to more promising areas.
-Limited discrepancy search (LDS)~\citep{harvey1995} addresses this by changing the search order so that the search proceeds iteratively by the number of \emph{discrepancies}.
+LDS addresses this by changing the search order so that the search proceeds iteratively by the number of \emph{discrepancies}.
 A discrepancy is a deviation from the search path recommended by the heuristic.
 The intuition of the search strategy is that the branching direction will be correct \emph{most of the time}.
 Thus, we ought to first examine solutions using only the advice of the heuristic, followed by solutions that ignore the advice of the heuristic a single time, followed by solutions ignoring the advice two times, and so on.